Lemon Meringue Pie: A Family Favorite

 Taking that first bite?
 Cutting into the light billowy meringue, scooping up that buttery lemon filling?
 Sigh.

-Now as much as I loved my grandmother’s pie, she left no record of the recipe that I have found.
+Now as much as I loved my grandmother’s lemon meringue pie, she left no record of the recipe that I have found.
 But this one?
 It’s even better.
+I think it’s the best lemon meringue pie recipe around.

-There is a third element—the crust, of course.
-I make an all-butter crust for the pie this way, but you can easily use a store-bought frozen crust for this recipe.
+- The crust, of course.
+I make an all-butter crust for lemon meringue pie this way, but you can easily use a store-bought frozen crust for this recipe.

-Lemon curd fillings are fairly standard for a lemon meringue pie.
+A lemon curd filling is the base for a lemon meringue pie.
 You make it with egg yolks, sugar, lemon juice, and zest, and fortify with cornstarch so it holds its shape when you cut the pie.

-The trick I learned from Shirley Corriher (author of Cookwise) is to add a gelled cornstarch and water mixture to the meringue.
+The best lemon meringue pie trick I learned (also from Shirley Corriher) is to add a gelled cornstarch and water mixture to the meringue.
 In addition to the acid from cream of tartar, and the use of sugar, the cornstarch helps the meringue hold its shape, and keep it from weeping or shrinking when baked in the pie.

 Lemon Meringue Pie RecipePrint